 The only criteria that the applicants must meet is that they have been out of education for a minimum of three years.
 We encourage people to apply as duos if possible.
 The masterclasses are not open to students.
-There is no upper age limit & auditions are held in London on Saturday 4 November 2017.
+There is no upper age limit & auditions are held in London and dates are to be confirmed.
 Those unable to attend are welcome to send audio files.

 Successful applicants will be asked to make a minimum contribution of £595.